Heberg-to-Oxygen/zabbix-web-monitoring/zabbix_web/README.md

 CREATE USER 'zabbix_web'@'%' IDENTIFIED BY 'StrongPassword';
 GRANT SELECT, INSERT, UPDATE ON `zabbix_web`.* TO 'zabbix_web'@'%';
 ```
-And an other user for zabbix web
+And an other user for zabbix web with grant select only (security)
 ```
 CREATE DATABASE IF NOT EXISTS `zabbix_web_ro`;
 CREATE USER 'zabbix_web_ro'@'%' IDENTIFIED BY 'StrongPassword';